Aziz-Karamiani/Java-Design-Pattern/Readme.md

 10. **Promotes Interface Segregation**: Composition aligns well with the Interface Segregation Principle (ISP) by allowing objects to implement only the behavior they need, rather than inheriting unnecessary functionality.

+**`Delegation Principles:`** Delegation in object-oriented programming refers to an approach where an object delegates responsibilities or tasks to another object, rather than handling them itself.
+This is often facilitated using interfaces or abstract classes.
+By using an interface, a class can specify certain methods that need to be implemented by another class, allowing delegation of behavior without tightly coupling the two classes.
+Similarly, an abstract class provides a template with some method implementations, while delegating other responsibilities to subclasses that must provide concrete implementations.
+This delegation allows for code reuse, separation of concerns, and flexibility in how objects interact, as the delegating object doesn't need to know the specifics of how the delegated task is performed, only that it adheres to the agreed-upon contract or interface.
+### Benefits of the Delegation Principle

+- **Flexibility and Extensibility**: Delegation allows for easy extension and modification of behavior without modifying existing code.
+New classes can implement the delegated responsibilities, adhering to the interface or abstract class.

+- **Decoupling**: Delegation reduces tight coupling between classes, promoting a more modular design.
+The delegating class only relies on the interface or abstract class, not the implementation details of the delegate.

+- **Code Reusability**: Common functionality can be implemented once and reused by multiple classes, reducing code duplication.
+This promotes the DRY (Don’t Repeat Yourself) principle.

+- **Separation of Concerns**: Responsibilities are divided between objects, making each class focus on a single task or aspect, which enhances clarity and maintainability.

+- **Testability**: Since delegation makes use of interfaces or abstract classes, it's easier to mock or substitute classes in unit tests, improving test coverage and reliability.

+- **Single Responsibility Principle (SRP) Compliance**: Delegation encourages compliance with the SRP by allowing objects to focus on their primary responsibilities while delegating unrelated or secondary tasks to other classes.

+- **Easier Maintenance**: By isolating changes to the delegated class, it becomes easier to maintain and evolve the system over time without affecting other parts of the application.

+- **Dynamic Behavior**: Delegation enables dynamic changes to behavior at runtime, especially when combined with design patterns like the Strategy pattern, allowing behavior to change without altering the client code.

+___
+## SOLID PRINCIPLES

 ### Resources